 Matthew 9:16 – 17 Cloth and Wine Skins; what does it mean?
-Sometimes when we find Jesus saying something that leaves us with our head twisted to the side like a confused dog, it’s best to try to gather as much information you can around the verses that are strange.
+Sometimes when we find Jesus saying something that leaves us with our head twisted to the side like a confused dog, it’s best to try to gather as much information we can surrounding the verses that come across as strange.

-This is a study where we’re going to tackle the point that Jesus was trying to get across in these two strange verses.
+In this study we’re going to tackle the point that Jesus was trying to get across in these two strange verses.
 But also, we’re going to take a good look at who he was speaking to when he said these things, as it makes a big difference as far as the meaning goes.

-I saw this question asked the other day somewhere, so I thought it as an opportunity to lay it out here the best as I understand, and provide a Matthew 9:16-17 commentary to help clear the air on these verses.
+I’ve seen this question asked a few times before, so I took the opportunity to lay it out here the best as I understand, and provide a Matthew 9:16-17 commentary to help clear the air on these verses.
 Here they are in Matthew 9:

 16 No man putteth a piece of new cloth unto an old garment, for that which is put in to fill it up taketh from the garment, and the rent is made worse.
 17 Neither do men put new wine into old bottles: else the bottles break, and the wine runneth out, and the bottles perish: but they put new wine into new bottles, and both are preserved.

 Well, there they are, the two verses in question.
 Something that I like to do to get the right context is back up a couple of verses when I come across a verse that I don’t immediately understand.

 It’s best to do this to try to understand the situation, but it is also a good practice to avoid a “one-liner theology” problem.
 So many issues derive from scripture that is taken out of context and turned into its own thing.

 And yes, any time I’ve ever come across someone building a house on top of one verse in scripture, more often than not, it’s been taken out of context.
 So try to keep things into the intended context when it comes to God’s Word.